cobleg/EnergyFinancialMarkets/_Welcome.md

 Since the course is about managing financial risks for energy market participants in the National Electricity Market ( #NEM) that will be our focus in this notebook.

-In all that follows, remember that [[markets are interconnected]].
-Therefore, in order to understand what the [[financial risks]] are, we need to understand what are the potential risks and what causes those risks to be realised.
-In developing this understanding, we will also consider [[market dynamics]].
+In all that follows, remember that [[markets-are-interconnected]].
+Therefore, in order to understand what the [[financial-risks]] are, we need to understand what are the potential risks and what causes those risks to be realised.
+In developing this understanding, we will also consider [[market-dynamics]].

 # Managing financial risks
 Wholesale energy prices are volatile and this poses substantial financial risk for market participants.
 There are various financial instruments available to help manage these risks: